College of Liberal Arts

 Lecture Series, Seminars and Conferences

-• The History Department presents the Walter Prescott Webb Memorial Lectures each March.
-Nationally prominent speakers make presentations on an annual topic, followed by a dinner in the University Center and a keynote address.
+- The History and Geography Department presents the Walter Prescott Webb Memorial Lectures each spring.
+Nationally prominent speakers make presentations on an annual topic.

-• The Women's and Gender Studies Program hosts an annual, month-long Women's History Month Lecture Series during March that features a range of events from scholarly talks to film screenings to gallery exhibits to roundtable discussions.
+- The Gender, Women, and Sexuality Studies Program hosts an annual, month-long Women's History Month Lecture Series during March that features a range of events from scholarly talks to film screenings to gallery exhibits to roundtable discussions.
 Speakers are invited from around the nation and around the globe and have included Pulitzer Prize-winners, ground-breaking scholars, and prominent female politicians.

 Publications

-• The History Department publishes an annual volume comprised of Webb Lecture Series papers.
+- The History and Geography Department publishes an annual volume comprised of Webb Lecture Series papers and the online student journal, “Making History.”

 Centers